Beijia-D/LangChain-Research/README.md

 1. Clone the project repository from GitHub.

+2. Change some variables in `LangChain.ipynb` and `RAG.py`, such as `<client_id>` and `<cliend_secret>`.

-2. Ensure that all the required Python libraries are installed by using the `requirements.txt` file provided in the root directory of the project.
+3. Ensure that all the required Python libraries are installed by using the `requirements.txt` file provided in the root directory of the project.
 You can install the dependencies using the following command:

 ```
 pip install -r requirements.txt